c0c0n3/kitt4sme/arch/README.md

     - [About this document][intro.about].
 Scope of this document, the approach followed to write it and its intended audience.
     - [Document overview][intro.overview].
-2. [System requirements][view.req].
+2. [Platform requirements][view.req].
 An account of functional requirements and system quality attributes which shape the architecture.
 3. [System decomposition][view.conceptual].
 Subsystems and components,
    modularity.